 Guys, I had never had punch bowl cake before and I have to say, this stuff kind of blew my mind.
 I recommend making it a few hours ahead of time.
 The longer it sits, the more the layers mesh together into one thick, rich, ultra fudgy cake.
 I would take this cake over the typical frosted version any day of the week.

-Be sure to check out all the other amazing picnic dishes from the #sundaysupper family below!
+Be sure to check out all the other amazing picnic dishes by using the search bar above!
 And if you need some help using up that leftover buttermilk after you’ve made the punchbowl cake, be sure to check out my collection of 40 leftover buttermilk recipes!

 For the Double Chocolate Cake